The depletion of fisheries threatens fish stocks

 Sea fishing begins to seriously threaten marine biodiversity.
 A significant proportion of fish stocks and species are now overfished or endangered.
 This is the main conclusion of the biennial report of the Food and Agriculture Organization (FAO), which has just been published in Rome.

-This document, which is the world reference for the assessment of fish stocks and the fisheries situation, confirms the stagnation of the volume of fish caught at sea: in 2003, it reached 81 million tonnes (Mt), one level equivalent to that of 1998 (80 Mt) but much lower than the "peak" of 2000 (87 Mt).
-More seriously, the report stresses that there is no scope for expansion and that "despite local differences, the global potential of marine capture fisheries has been fully exploited, impose to restore depleted stocks and prevent the decline of those who are exploited to the maximum, or almost to the maximum, of their potential. "
+This document, which is the global benchmark for the assessment of fish stocks and the fishing situation, confirms the stagnation in the volume of fish caught at sea: in 2003, it reached 81 million tonnes (Mt), a equivalent level of 1998 (80 Mt) but less than the "peak" 2000 (87 Mt).
+More seriously, the report highlights that there is no possibility of expansion and that "despite local differences, the global potential for marine capture fisheries have been fully exploited, so that more rigorous Plans s' needed to rebuild depleted stocks and prevent the decline of those being exploited to the maximum, or nearly maximum of their potential. "

-In fact, since 1975, the fishery has undergone a reversal of the status of large fish species: "The proportion of stocks with potential for expansion has declined steadily" (about 24% of the total), while overexploited or depleted stocks have gone from about 10% in years 1970 to 24% in 2003.
-Of the ten most caught species, seven are considered to be fully exploited or overexploited: Peruvian anchovies, Chilean horse mackerel, Alaskan site, Japanese anchovy, blue whiting, capelin, Atlantic herring.
+In fact, since 1975, fishing suffers a reversal of the state of large fish species: "The proportion of stocks offering potential for expansion has declined consistently" (about 24% of the total), while overexploited or depleted stocks rose from about 10% in 1970 years 24% in 2003.
+Among the ten most caught species, seven are considered fully exploited or overexploited: Peruvian anchoveta, Chilean jack mackerel, Alaska pollock, Japanese anchovy, blue whiting, capelin, Atlantic herring.

 protected area network

-The situation varies according to the fishing area.
-The Pacific is less affected than the Atlantic or the Mediterranean, which are, for the main species, fully exploited or overexploited.
-But this does not change the overall conclusion of the FAO report.
-In twelve of the 16 cut-off regions selected by the international organization, "the maximum fishing potential has been reached and more cautious and restrictive management is required".
+Admittedly, the situation varies fishing areas.
+The Pacific is less affected than the Atlantic or the Mediterranean, which are the main species, fully exploited or overexploited.
+But this does not change the overall conclusion of FAO's report.
+Twelve of the sixteen regions cut accepted by the international organization, "the maximum fishing potential has been reached and a more cautious and restrictive management is needed."

-Climate factors should not change the situation.
-We know that they can lead to sudden variations - in one direction or another - in some very important stocks, notably anchovy and sardines.
-However, in the event of over-exploitation, and therefore of fragile stocks, "the effects of climate on fisheries are exacerbated, as fish populations and the activities that depend on them become more vulnerable to the natural dynamics of the environment."
+Climatic factors should not change the situation.
+We know that they can lead to abrupt changes - in one way or another - some very large stocks, including anchovy and sardine.
+But in case of overuse, so inventory fragility, "the effects of climate on fisheries is exacerbated, as fish populations that dependent activities become more vulnerable to the natural dynamics of the environment."

 A particular concern is the deep-sea fish, whose exploitation has increased significantly the last ten years, while the knowledge of the biology of stocks available and the middle of diversity are still very patchy.